lium-lst/nmtpytorch/examples/v4.0.0/README.md

 to construct the vocabularies.
 You should now be able to train the systems accordingly.

+**NOTE:** For multimodal systems, you may want to L2-normalize the feature files and save the normalized versions, see [WMT18 paper for LIUM-CVC](https://arxiv.org/abs/1809.00151).
+You can use `numpy.linalg.norm` for this.

 ### mmt-task-en-fr-nmt.conf

 A baseline NMT for En->Fr language pair